atakanaltok/awesome-useful-websites/README.md

 * <https://www.wheresgeorge.com/> - International non-profit volunteer project dedicated to tracking American paper money around the world
 * <https://en.eurobilltracker.com/> - International non-profit volunteer project dedicated to tracking Euro notes around the world
 * <https://www.tradingview.com/> - platform and social network used by 30M+ traders and investors worldwide to spot opportunities across global markets
+* <https://www.lendingtree.com/> - Marketplace, built to save you money—we don’t make loans, we find them
+* <https://www.masterworks.com/> - Exclusive community investing in blue-chip art
+* <https://equitybee.com/> - Provides startup employees the funding they need to exercise their stock options.
+With a global network of investors competing to get you funded, you get the best possible terms
+* <https://equityzen.com/> - Invest or sell shares in the secondary market with EquityZen funds

 ## Startups